temporalparts/todo-overlay/extension/README.md

    - Select the `extension/dist` folder

 3. Test it:
-   - Navigate to reddit.com, twitter.com, or youtube.com
+   - Navigate to reddit.com, x.com, or youtube.com
-   - The overlay should appear automatically
+   - TABULA will appear automatically, presenting your tasks
-   - Click the extension icon to open on any site
+   - Click the extension icon to activate TABULA on any site

 ## Usage